pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ---
 # Introduction

-At the start of 2021, after a year of Covid craziness, I found myself ready for a new challenge.
+At the start of 2021, after a year of Covid-19 craziness, I found myself ready for a new challenge.
 Prior to the lockdowns, I had been on a good roll studying the Microsoft Azure Cloud, getting certified as a developer, solutions architect and finally (reaching my personal goal) as a DevOps expert.
 I felt that it would be of value for me to extend my knowledge by adding a second cloud (AWS) to the mix.
 I was not only interested in extending my technical skills but perhaps even more keen to try to discern over-arching principles and practices in infrastructure design and application development that were not bound to a single Cloud.

 # How I used to Study